top of page

 The Recommended Preferred Alternative

-Following the completion of the Feasibility Study, the remaining alternatives – plus a couple new options suggested by community members – were studied in much more detail.
-The study area was divided into three geographic sections – West, Central and East – and the alternatives were studied by section.
+Following the completion of the Feasibility Study, the four alternatives recommended for further study – plus several modifications and a new alternative suggested by community members – were refined and studied in more detail.
+This work is further discussed in the December 2024 Feasibility Study Amendment.

 Next Steps